Mercer Oak

+Description and history

 The Mercer Oak was named after Hugh Mercer, a brigadier general in the Continental Army during the American Revolution.
 During the Battle of Princeton, Mercer was stabbed by an English soldier's bayonet.
 According to legend, he was unwilling to abandon his troops, and rested on the tree's trunk while they stood their ground.
 After the battle, Mercer was taken to the Clarke House where he died from his injuries nine days later.

 After a lightning storm in 1973 dropped a large branch of the original "Mercer Oak," Ned Brown, a local artisan cabinet fabricator from Skillman, NJ, had the insight to preserve some of the lumber.
 Pieces of the preserved lumber were later integrated into the woodwork of a local restaurant.
 The inlay includes the craftsman's representation of a silhouette of the oak tree, as well as sections of oak throughout the bar.
 The balance of the fallen branches were left in the hands of Princeton's Historical Society.

 On March 3, 2000, a wind storm felled the oak's last four branches.
 For public safety reasons, arborists cut off the remnants of the trunk the day after the tree fell.
 Following the tree's death, several scions from the tree were planted around the battlefield.
 In May 2000, an 8-foot sapling grown from a Mercer Oak acorn was planted inside the stump of the former tree.